Skip to main content

 Key tags and glossary entries

-Glossary entries are displayed for the key tags as well.
-Suppose you have a translation key with the "API" tag.
-Then you create a new glossary entry:
+Glossary entries are also displayed for key tags.
+For example, if you have a translation key with the "API" tag and then create a new glossary entry:

-Then you start translating the key with the "API" tag:
+When you start translating the key with the "API" tag, the glossary entry is displayed:

-The glossary entry is displayed for the assigned tag!
-Note that this glossary suggestion has a special "label" icon meaning that it is related to the tag, not to the actual key value.
+The glossary entry will be shown with a special "label" icon, indicating that it is related to the tag, not the actual key value.

 Shared glossary